LuKane/KNPhotoBrowser/README.md

 ```

 ## By the way
-* 1.Currently, It just be used in nine picure type, the other type will be add soon
+* 1.Currently, It just be used in nine picure ,scrollView, tableView , chat session for IM
 * 2.if you find any bug, just contact me, it will be perfect by each other
 * 3.perfect adapt `iPhone` `iPad`
 * 4.perfect adapt the `rotate of the Screen` like `Wechat` and `Weibo`